a3ondel/STUDIES-ARCHIVE/README.md

 # STUDIA-ARCHIVE
-Its an archive for my repos of Computer Science lessons
+Its an archive for all my repos of Computer Science lessons (SEMESTER 1 - 4)